 - Internships in health care, environmental work, and other aspects of biology

-- Community involvement, field trips, fundraisers and service projects, tutoring and international travel for education or missions.
+- Community involvement, field trips, fundraisers and service projects, tutoring, and international travel for education or missions.

-What are BU Biology graduates doing now?
+What are Belhaven Biology graduates doing now?

 - Graduate school